meltyourface/blank/posts/Ritual-of-purification/The-Ritual-for-Spiritual-Cleansing/index.md

 ## The Ritual of Pure Ascension

-Purpose: To purify and cleanse an individual's mind, body, and spirit using a potent natural cleansing spray composed of a bespoke blend of essential oils.
+**Purpose**: To purify and cleanse an individual's mind, body, and spirit using a potent natural cleansing spray composed of a bespoke blend of essential oils.

 Ingredients for Natural Cleansing Spray:
 1. Rosemary essential oil - for mental clarity and protection